dmawardi/Go-Template/README.md

 4. Service: Develop the service in ./internal/service.
 5. Controller: Implement the controller in ./internal/controller that accepts the request, performs data validation, then sends to the service to interact with database.
 6. Validation: Add validation using govalidator in DTO definitions.
 This is done by adding `valid:""` key-value pairs to struct DTO definitions (/internal/models) that are being passed into the ValidateStruct function (used in controllers).
 7. Routes: Update the modulesToSetup variable in the ./internal/modules/modules.go file with the created repo, service, and controller.
 This is used within the Routes function (./internal/routes/routes.go) automatically upon server run through the modules.SetupModules function where a modulemap is created and fed into API struct creation.
 8. RBAC Policy: Add routes to the RBAC policy file (./internal/auth/rbac_policy.go).

 ### ADMIN PANEL

-1. Admin Panel: Add admin panel file for created schema in ./internal/admin-panel folder as adminController<u>SchemaName</u>.go This file will contain all the controller handlers required for the admin panel functionality.
+1. Admin Panel: Add admin panel file for created schema in ./internal/admin-panel folder as adminController<u>SchemaName</u>.go This file will contain the basicAdminController constructor with all the relevant details.
 2. Admin Route Preparation: The db schema will need to fit the specs of the db.AdminPanelSchema, so add two receiver functions to your schema struct (in ./internal/db/<u>SchemaName</u>.go) as below.

 - The first will be a function that returns the ID of the schema (GetId())
 - The second will be a function that returns the value of the field given a key (ObtainValue())